Birmjune/Birmjune/README.md

 ## Hi there 👋

-Personally interested in computer science, especially AI.
+I'm a university student personally interested in computer science, especially AI.
 I also do some side projects (web development, etc...) to make some fun things.
 Enjoy!

 ### Statistics